NPLPlatform/data-analyst-technical-assessment/README.md

 The second section involves a live discussion with some of the Accuria team members to discuss the candidate's solutions
 .
-All rescources required for the assessment are contained within this repository.
+All resources required for the assessment are contained within this repository.
 Including the test data, and the tasks to be completed.
 The only pre-requisite is that the candidate has access to a computer with either R or Python installed.